 How a Pension can Reduce Your Income Tax Bill Now in One Fell Swoop

 Income Tax and Pension Deadline – Action required by 10 December 2020

-Although, like all dates, it comes around each and every year, this one can throw up more than its fair share of complications on an annual basis.
+Although, like all dates, it comes around each and every year, this one (extended this year) can throw up more than its fair share of complications on an annual basis.

 On or before 10 December people in the self-assessment system must submit their personal tax return (declaration of income and capital gains) and pay their income tax balance for 2019, while also making a preliminary tax payment for 2021.